Aider-AI/aider/docs/ctags.md

 access to the source code of the function being tested or any of the other code in the repo.**

-Instead, GPT is operating entirely off the repo map.
+Instead, GPT is operating solely off the repo map.
 Using only the meta-data in the map, GPT is able to: